Davidvgn/Davidvgn/README.md

 ![chat](https://github.com/Davidvgn/Davidvgn/blob/main/chat.gif)

 Here, a user can utilize a search bar to find a restaurant, complete with predictive suggestions.
 In the Map View, the color marker for the matching restaurant undergoes a change, providing visual feedback.
-Simultaneously, in the List View, only the matching restaurant is visible on the list.
+In the List View, only the matching restaurant is visible on the list.
 ![chat](https://github.com/Davidvgn/Davidvgn/blob/main/recherche%20(1).gif)

 <!--